Skip to main content

 • overcrowded

-• too big, for example, if your children have left home
+• too big because your children or other family members have left home

 Your housing association or council should have a policy on tenancy transfers.